 - You don’t need to find good WiFi!

-- Usually a faster buying process than dealing with a private seller
+- It’s usually a faster buying process than dealing with a private seller.

-- Usually more expensive than buying with a private seller
+- Vehicles are usually more expensive than buying with a private seller

 Rental Sales & Buyback Schemes